-Residential Life Coordinators
+Residential Area Coordinators

 Hi!
-I am the Residential Life Coordinator of Tuscany Village.
+I am the Residential Area Coordinator of Tuscany Village.
 I received a Bachelor of Arts in Sociology and a Bachelor of Arts in Theater Arts from Sonoma State University in 2007.
 Go Seawolves!
 In 2012 I received a Master of Science in Education with a concentration in Higher Education Administration from the University of Kansas.
 I am most recently returning to Sonoma State from the University of North Carolina at Greensboro where I was a Coordinator for Residence Life.
 I am originally from Fremont, California, but am grateful to have the opportunity to return back to beautiful Sonoma County!

 I enjoy all things movie and am full of trivia knowledge that no one should ever need to know.
 I am a huge 49ers fan and have been since birth.
 I am dancer and love to move, especially 30 second dance parties.
 I love to spend time with friends and family, particularly over a great meal or coffee and out in the beautiful sunshine, which is great to do here in Sonoma County.
 I am located in Casentino and keep an open door policy, even if the door is closed.
 Just knock and we can talk!

 Tramaine Austin-Dillon | Sauvignon Village East